eabredder/KilnLog/README.md

 ## Kilntroller View — Charts

 ### EMC with fan thresholds

 The primary kiln-condition chart.
 Shows five lines:

-- **EMC %** (solid orange) — the primary wet-bulb measurement, derived psychrometrically from the wet/dry-bulb depression
+- **EMC %** (solid orange) — the primary EMC reading, derived psychrometrically from the wet/dry-bulb temperature depression.
+The psychrometric method uses the Sprung equation to compute vapour pressure from the measured temperature difference, giving a physics-based relative humidity that is independent of the humidity sensor's drift.
-- **Est. EMC** (dashed blue/purple) — a rougher estimate derived from the dry-bulb sensor's ambient RH alone, without the wet wick
+- **Est. EMC** (dashed blue/purple) — a secondary estimate derived from the dry-bulb sensor's direct relative humidity reading alone, without the wet wick.
+Less accurate but available as a fallback.
-- **Fans ON above this** (dashed red) — the upper firmware threshold; fans turn on when EMC rises above this
+- **Fans ON above this** (dashed red) — the upper EMC threshold configured on the Kilntroller; fans turn on when EMC rises to or above this value.
-- **Fans OFF below this** (dashed green) — the lower firmware threshold; fans turn off when EMC drops below this
+- **Fans OFF below this** (dashed green) — the lower EMC threshold; fans turn off when EMC drops to or below this value.
-- **EMC trend** (thin white dashed) — a linear regression trend line over the displayed period
+- **EMC trend** (thin white dashed) — a linear regression trend line showing the overall direction of EMC across the displayed period.

-Background shading indicates fan controller state: **orange** = fans on (drying mode), **gray** = fans off.
-A small note below the chart reports what percentage of readings used the psychrometric (wet-bulb) measurement versus the dry-bulb sensor fallback — if the wick dries out, this proportion drops and the estimate becomes less accurate.
+Background shading indicates fan controller state: **orange** = fans running (active drying), **gray** = fans off.
+A small note below the chart reports what percentage of readings used the psychrometric (wet-bulb) method versus the dry-bulb sensor fallback — if the wick dries out, this proportion drops and the estimate becomes less accurate.

 ### Fan Activity

 The number of fans running (0–4) at each point in time.
-Useful for spotting patterns in fan cycling and verifying the controller is behaving as expected.
+Useful for spotting patterns in fan cycling and verifying the controller is responding to EMC changes as expected.

 ### Temperature Depression

-The difference between the dry-bulb and wet-bulb temperatures (°C).
-This is a direct indicator of wet-bulb wick health.
-A healthy, well-wetted wick typically shows a depression of **4–8 °C**.
-If the depression collapses toward zero, the wick likely needs re-wetting.
-Note: the dry-bulb sensor's anti-condensation heater adds a small upward bias to the absolute values, but the trend is reliable.
+The wet-bulb temperature depression — the difference between the dry-bulb and wet-bulb temperatures (°C).
+Evaporation from the wet wick cools the wet-bulb sensor below the ambient air temperature; this depression is the primary input to the psychrometric calculation.
+A healthy, well-wetted wick typically shows a depression of **4–8 °C** at typical kiln operating temperatures.
+If the depression collapses toward zero while humidity remains high, the wick likely needs re-wetting.
+Note: the dry-bulb sensor's anti-condensation heater adds a small upward bias to the absolute temperature values, but the trend over time is reliable.

 ### Kiln vs. Outside Temperature

 Three lines: **kiln dry-bulb** (solid), **kiln wet-bulb** (dashed), and **outside air temperature**.
 Yellow shading between the dry-bulb and outside lines indicates periods when the kiln is warmer than outside (solar gain or retained heat); blue shading indicates periods when the kiln is cooler.
 Absolute dry-bulb readings carry a small upward bias (+0.5–2 °C) from the sensor heater.

 ### Kiln vs. Outside Humidity

-Kiln relative humidity and outside RH plotted together.
+Kiln relative humidity and outside relative humidity plotted together.
 Useful for seeing how outside conditions are influencing kiln humidity and whether venting is effective.

 ### Humidity Difference (Kiln − Outside)

-The signed difference between kiln and outside RH at each point in time.
-Positive values mean the kiln is more humid than outside; negative means outside air is more humid than the kiln.
+The signed difference between kiln and outside relative humidity at each point in time.
+Positive values mean the kiln is more humid than outside; negative values mean outside air is more humid than the kiln.
 A flat line near zero indicates kiln and outside humidity are closely matched.

 ### Outside Humidity vs. Kiln EMC

-Outside RH and kiln EMC on the same chart.
-Helps identify whether changes in ambient outdoor humidity are driving changes in the kiln's equilibrium moisture content.
+Outside relative humidity and kiln EMC on the same chart.
+Helps identify whether changes in ambient outdoor humidity are driving changes in the kiln's Equilibrium Moisture Content.

 ### Temperature Difference (Kiln − Outside)

 The signed difference between kiln and outside temperature over time.
 Positive = kiln warmer than outside; negative = kiln cooler.

 ### Monthly Averages

-Month-by-month averages for kiln temperature, outside temperature, temperature difference, kiln RH, outside RH, humidity difference, and EMC.
+Month-by-month averages for kiln temperature, outside temperature, temperature difference, kiln relative humidity, outside relative humidity, humidity difference, and EMC.
 Always reflects the full dataset (not affected by the Readings date filter), but does follow the Time Window filter so you can compare monthly daytime vs. nighttime averages.

 ### Battery & Solar

 Battery voltage and solar panel voltage over time.
 Useful for confirming the power system is healthy across a long logging period.

 ### Wick Health

 Dedicated chart for monitoring wet-wick condition over time.
+The wet wick is a water-saturated fabric fitted to the wet-bulb sensor; its continuous evaporation is what produces the temperature depression that makes the psychrometric EMC calculation possible.
 Shows four traces:

-- **Wick RH %** (solid teal, left axis) — the relative humidity measured by the wet-bulb sensor element directly adjacent to the wick.
+- **Wick RH %** (solid teal, left axis) — the relative humidity measured at the wet-bulb sensor surface, directly adjacent to the wick.
 A healthy, well-wetted wick reads consistently above 88 %.
 - **Good threshold 88 %** (dashed green) — wick-adjacent RH above this line means the wick is healthy and the psychrometric measurement is trusted at full weight.
-- **Failed threshold 70 %** (dashed red) — wick-adjacent RH below this line in dry-air conditions means the firmware has detected a failed wick and switched to sensor-only EMC automatically.
+- **Failed threshold 70 %** (dashed red) — wick-adjacent RH below this line in dry-air conditions means the Kilntroller has detected a failed wick and switched to sensor-only EMC automatically.
 Fan control continues uninterrupted.
-- **Dew Margin °C** (amber, right axis) — how many degrees above the dew point the kiln air currently is.
-A large margin means dry air where evaporation is most reliable.
-When this line drops below ~1.5 °C the ambient air is near-saturated and the psychrometric path is suppressed regardless of wick condition — this is normal behaviour in very humid conditions, not a fault.
+- **Dew Margin °C** (amber, right axis) — the difference between the current dry-bulb temperature and the dew point (the temperature at which the air would become fully saturated and condensation would form).
+A large dew margin means dry air where evaporation is most reliable.
+When this line drops below ~1.5 °C the air is near-saturated and evaporation is physically suppressed regardless of wick condition — this is normal behaviour in very humid ambient conditions, not a fault.

 A note below the chart counts any readings in the filtered dataset where the wick was flagged as failed or where a physical anomaly was detected.